 The year 2008 - the year of global financial crisis - was the break-even year in the history of world oil market development.
-This market since late 1980s, after it has moved on to commodities pricing mechanisms on crude oil and petroleum products, has been factually just the integral part of the world financial market.
-In 2008 the collapse of anglo-saxon system of organization of market space has happened.
+This market since late 1980s, after it has moved on to commodities pricing mechanisms on crude oil and petroleum products, has become factually just the integral part of the world financial market.
+In 2008 the collapse of Anglo-Saxon system of organization of market space has happened.
 This system developed a model of the liberal, competitive, liquid marketplaces (both in commodities and in financial and monetary instruments).
 Global financial and oil crises of 2008 has proved invalidity of this model for providing sustainable development within globalization stage of economic development of the mankind.
 2008 events has demonstrated instability of this model and its unbalanced character for providing equilibrium interrelationship between stimuli for investments, on the one hand, and stimuli for increased competition, on the other hand.
-In the meantime, within the "broader" Europe the EU has been continuously imposing to its partners its own internal model of organization of energy market which is developed just on the basis of the anglosaxon model.

-Anglo-saxon model is based on the hypothesis (and as the practice has shown - this hypothesis is not a universal one) that it is just all-round liberalization that leads to the full coverage of market demand and to the diminishment of energy prices for its final users.
+Anglo-Saxon model is based on the hypothesis (and as the practice has shown - this hypothesis is not a universal one) that it is just all-round liberalization that leads to the full coverage of market demand and to the diminishment of energy prices for its final users.
 And under this model liberalization is generally understood as steady growth of competition and market liquidity through increasing number of the market players.
 2008 events have finally dissolved this illusion and has proved invalidity of this major and as if universal hypothesis on which basis through many decades Western community has been constructing global architecture of international energy markets.
-The real life has placed on the agenda the issue of forming the new architecture of global market space, including in energy, taking account of historic tendencies in energy markets development, and also of forming optimal instruments and mechanisms of the energy markets, including such important as contractual forms and pricing mechanisms for major energy resources.
+The real life has placed on the agenda the issue of forming the new architecture of global market space, including in energy, taking account of historic tendencies in energy markets development, and also of forming optimal instruments and mechanisms of the energy markets. including such important as contractual forms and pricing mechanisms for major energy resources.
 These new instruments need to differ from those that proved their invalidity for sustainable development of global economy.
-These issues are especially actual within the "broader" Europe and within the whole Eurasian space.
-In these areas technological basis for energy supplies is objectively capitalintensive immobile (stationary) energy infrastructure with its length of many thousands kilometers.
+These issues are especially actual within the "broader" Europe and within the whole Eurasian space (emerging Eurasian common energy space).
+In these areas technological basis for energy supplies is an objectively capital-intensive immobile (stationary) energy infrastructure with its length of many thousands kilometers.
 This infrastructure requests multi-billion investments and many years to recoup the CAPEX in its development and maintenance at the efficiently functioning level.
+This is why pricing mechanisms need create clear and sustainable price benchmarks for investors in real energy projects and to minimize price risks for their investments.

-Development of pricing mechanisms for oil and gas follows similar trends with historically-proven time-lag (gas follows oil) within the framework of three major forms of organization of market space: vertical integration, long-term contracts, liquid marketplaces (exchanges).
-Key question - to find optimal proportions of all three above-mentioned forms within market-space of different states and regions.
-As time goes by, contractual structure of energy markets becomes more and more competitive: internal corporate (transfer) deals at the "physical" have been succeeded by long-term contracts, which absolute market domination has been step-by-step substituted by competitive structure of energy transactions.
+Development of oil pricing mechanisms took place within the framework of three major forms of organization of market space: vertical integration, long-term contracts, liquid marketplaces (exchanges).
+Key question is to find optimal proportions of all three above-mentioned forms within market-space of different states and regions.
+As time goes by, contractual structure of energy markets becomes more and more competitive: internal corporate (transfer) deals at the "physical" market have been succeeded by long-term contracts, which absolute market dominance has been step-by-step substituted by competitive structure of energy transactions.
 This structure is characterized by flexible internal structure consisting of long-, medium-, and short-term contracts and spot deals.
-Later on to this "physical" market structure the new segments of "paper" market has been added, the latter began to dominate in the price formation on energy resources through the instruments of commodities (exchange) pricing - futures, options, swaps, etc.
+Later on to this "physical" market structure the new segments of "paper" market has been added, the latter began to dominate in the price formation on energy resources through the instruments of commodities (exchange) pricing - futures, options, swaps, etc., i.e. financial oil instruments and their derivatives.